microsoft/fluentui/packages/react-components/react-progress/Spec.md

 - **Display** - The Progress will use the following priority:

   - Adding `appearance={inverted}` will alter the way that the Progress is displayed.
-  - Adding `determinate` and specifying the `percentComplete` from `0` to `1` will alter the Progress from indeterminate to determinate
+  - Adding `determinate` and specifying the `percentComplete` from `0` to `1` will alter the Progress from indeterminate to determinate.
-  - The Progress also has `rtl` support that will animate the progress bar from right to left
+  - The component also has `rtl` support and will animate the progress bar from right to left if set.

 ### Interaction